kolkhis/lab-utils/k8s-setup/terraform/README.md

 ## Main Configuration

-Set the VM specs in the `locals` block:
+Set the VM specs in the `locals` block, as well as the Proxmox template/VM you wish to use as the base template.

 ```hcl
   clone_template = "rocky-10-cloudinit-template"
   network        = "192.168.4."